 Nine different sampling scenarios (described in Sect.
 2.3) were simulated to test the effects of dating density and analytical precision on age-depth model confidence intervals.
 For each of the nine scenarios, sets of 14C ages were simulated 30 times to create an ensemble of age-depth models for each scenario.
-One set of these simulated age-depth models is shown in Fig. 5, and an animation of the full set of simulated models is available online (Supplementary File 3).
-The age-depth models were evaluated for their precision (mean width of the 95% CI) and accuracy (the mean absolute deviation from the best-age estimate; summarized in Fig. 6 and Table 2Table 2).
+One set of these simulated age-depth models is shown in Fig. 5, and an animation of the full set of simulated models is available online (File S3).
+The age-depth models were evaluated for their precision (mean width of the 95 % CI) and accuracy (the mean absolute deviation from the best-age estimate; summarized in Fig. 6 and Table 2).
 As expected, we find that increased dating density and increased sample masses improve both the accuracy and precision of the age-depth models.
 It is notable that increasing the number of ages can compensate for the greater uncertainty associated with smaller sample sizes.
-For instance, the mean CI of age-depth models based on ten, 90 μg C samples is narrower than age-depth models with five, 500 μg C samples (Table 2).
+For instance, the mean CI of age-depth models based on ten 90 μg C samples is narrower than age-depth models with five 500 μg C samples (Table 2).
 However, the effect of analytical precision is greater on the mean absolute deviation from the best-age estimate.
 Increased dating density does tend to reduce the deviation from the best-age estimate (especially if the ages are imprecise), but the three scenarios that use 500 μg samples perform better than all other scenarios, in terms of deviation from the best-age estimate, regardless of the sampling density.
-270 Additionally, increased dating density does not improve the deviation from the best-age estimate for the 500 μg sample scenarios.
+Additionally, increased dating density does not improve the deviation from the best-age estimate for the 500 μg sample scenarios.
 This result may be due to the relatively constant sedimentation rates in our sedimentary sequence, which reduces errors caused by interpolation in scenarios with low dating density.
 Another prominent pattern in the simulations is the large spread of performance for models with relatively few and imprecise ages (Fig. 6).
 Increasing the number of samples and, especially, the mass of samples has a large impact on the agreement among the different iterations of each scenario.

-An additional measure of age-model quality is the Chron Score rating system (Sundqvist et al., 2014), which does not assess age-depth model fit, rather it assesses the quality of inputs used to generate an age-depth model.
-Thus the Chron Score provides an assessment of the 9 sampling scenarios that is independent of the choice of age-depth modelling software, or parameter selection during age-depth model construction.
-The Chron Score is calculated from three criteria used to assess the reliability of core chronologies: 1) delineation of downcore trend (D), 2) quality of dated materials (Q), and 3) precision of calibrated ages (P).
-These metrics are combined using a reproducible formula to provide a Chron Score (G) in which higher values represent more reliable chronologies:
+An additional measure of age-model quality is the Chron Score rating system (Sundqvist et al., 2014), which does not assess age-depth model fit; rather it assesses the quality of inputs used to generate an age-depth model.
+Thus the Chron Score provides an assessment of the nine sampling scenarios that is independent of the choice of age-depth modeling software or parameter selection during age-depth model construction.
+The Chron Score is calculated from three criteria used to assess the reliability of core chronologies: (1) delineation of downcore trend (D), (2) quality of dated materials (Q), and (3) precision of calibrated ages (P).
+These met-